-Spring is here!
-Come to the 2017 Redbud Reveal on May 6
+Come to the 2019 Redbud Reveal on Saturday, May 18

 Enter the Recreation Area at 5200 Highland Road (M-59), White Lake, Michigan.
 The entrance to the park is on the south side of the highway.
 The Michigan DNR requires a Recreation Passport on your license plate for state park entry.

-A selection of collectible items for you and your home will be presented on the grounds of the historic Edsel Ford Barn at Edsel and Eleanor Ford’s former Haven Hill Estate during the 2016 Redbud Reveal day.
+A selection of collectible items for you and your home will be presented on the grounds of the historic Edsel Ford Barn at Edsel and Eleanor Ford’s former Haven Hill Estate during the 2019 Redbud Reveal day.
 The historic barn is undergoing renovation by the park’s Friends Group, and is located within Highland State Recreation Area between Duck Lake and Bogie Lake Roads in White Lake.
-The fundraising Sale will be held during the “Redbud Reveal” spring season-opening event on Saturday, May 10, 2017 from 10 am until 3:00 pm.
+The fundraising Sale will be held during the “Redbud Reveal” spring season-opening event from 10 am until 4:00 pm.
 Once inside the park please follow the signs to the Sale.

 All proceeds from the sale of donated items will benefit the Friends of Highland Recreation Area and their restoration efforts at the former Haven Hill Estate.
 FOHRA is a 501c3 nonprofit organization dedicated to restoring the structures and spirit of the historic Haven Hill.